 Multi-Head Split System Air Conditioners

-Different types of split systems can be used for different internal cooling requirements.
-When there are multiple rooms to cool, a multi-head (or multi-split) system is an option to consider.
 With a multi-head split system, a single outdoor unit is linked to multiple indoor units (rather than just the standard single unit).
-This enables cooling of multiple, separate rooms.
+This enables cooling, or heating of multiple, separate rooms.

 Floor Standing Air Conditioners